claresudbery/clare-wiki-ably/pages/think/life/psychology/nvc-non-violent-comm.md

 - Classifying and judging people promotes violence.
 - Comparisons are a form of judgment.
 - Judgments of others are alienated expressions of our own unmet needs.
+- This also applies to judgments we make of ourselves.
+See [connecting compassionately with ourselves](#connecting-compassionately-with-ourselves)

 ### Avoid denial of responsibility